AnthonyChristidis/nnGarrote/README.md

 coef(ridge)
 ```

-Note that the prediction accuracy is nearly identical, but the non-negative garrote output for the coefficient is much closer to the true one than the ridge regression output.
+Note that the prediction accuracy is improved for the non-negative garrote in comparison to the ridge regression estimate.
+Also, the non-negative garrote output for the coefficient is much closer to the true one than the ridge regression output (in terms of the recall and precision).

 ### License